4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 But more often in ML development for non-IT companies, you have to deal with a large number of ML products and serious resource constraints at the same time.
 Let's formulate the main problems of naive ML product architecture:

+1. You are not given direct access to request data from the SCADA system.
+Direct access poses risks to the security and continuity of production systems
+2. It is necessary to accumulate data directly from the SCADA system in order to create the first model (even before creating an ML product)
+3. Accumulation of historical data in the main DB leads to a rapid degradation of performance.
+Need a separate DB
+4. Maintaining a separate DB (similar to the main DB) for historical data is expensive and does not scale well.
+In practice, this usually results in historical data being deleted.

 Complete Data Architecture of ML product
 ----------------------------------------